TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystContinuous.md

 :name: Fig:DynSystContinuous:Trajectories
 :class: dark-light

 The possible behaviours of the origin illustrated.
 On the top left, it's an attractor, on the top right a repeller, on the bottom left a saddle point, and on the bottom right a spiral point.
 For the spiral point, do you expect the real part of the eigenvalues to be positive or negative, given the figure?
-That is, do you expect the center to be a stable spiral point, an unstable spiral point, or a center?
+That is, do you expect the centre to be a stable spiral point, an unstable spiral point, or a centre?
 ::::